ZacBlanco/zacblanco.github.io/education/analytical-physics-124/index.md

 description: A page full of notes and useful links for succeeding in Analytical Physics 124 at Rutgers University.
 ---

-Here you will find various links and notes related to Analytical Physics 227 at Rutgers University
+Here you will find various links and notes related to Analytical Physics 124 at Rutgers University

-Notes come from the version of the class which was taught during the fall of 2015.
+Notes come from the version of the class which was taught during the spring of 2015.

 Links: